Hector Goudreau

 Hector George Joseph Goudreau ECA (born October 11, 1950) is a politician from Alberta, Canada.
 He is originally from the francophone area of Beaumont, Alberta, located just south of Edmonton's metro population.

-Hector is a former member of the Legislative Assembly of Alberta, having been elected for 2 terms as an MLA for the Progressive Conservatives.
+Goudreau is a former member of the Legislative Assembly of Alberta, having been elected for 2 terms as an MLA for the Progressive Conservatives.
 In the 2004 Alberta general election Hector narrowly hung on to his seat defeating Dale Lueken from the Alberta Alliance Party in one of the closest election battles outside of the Edmonton region.

 On December 15, 2006, Hector Goudreau became Minister of Tourism, Parks, Recreation and Culture under newly elected Premier Ed Stelmach.
 After the election of 2008, Goudreau was named the Minister of Employment and Immigration.
 After Alison Redford became Premier in October 2011, Goudreau was shuffled out of Cabinet in his role as Minister of Municipal Affairs and replaced by fellow PC MLA Doug Griffiths.

 Goudreau has three daughters: Micheline, Monique and Melanie.
 He lives in Falher with his wife Angeline.